nextleap-project/countermitm/source/new.rst

 The protocol follows a single simple UI workflow:
 A peer "shows" bootstrap data
-that is then "read" by the other peer through a trusted (out-of-band) channel.
+that is then "read" by the other peer through a out-of-band channel.
 This means that,
 as opposed to current fingerprint verification workflows, the protocol only runs once instead of twice, yet results in the two peers having verified keys of each other.

+The out-of-band channel acts as a second factor in verifying the cryptographic material.
+(The other factor being the control over the email account.)

-On mobile phones, trusted channels are typically implemented using QR codes, but transferring data via USB, Bluetooth, WLAN channels or phone calls is possible as well.
+On mobile phones, QR codes can be used as a second factor, but transferring data via USB, Bluetooth, WLAN channels or phone calls is possible as well.

 Recall that
 we assume that
-our active attacker *cannot* observe or modify data transferred via the trusted channel.
+our active attacker *cannot* observe or modify data transferred as the second factor.

+An attacker who can alter messages but has no way of reading or manipulating the second factor can disrupt the verification flow.

+An attacker who can compromise both factors can inject wrong key material and convince the peer to verify it.

 Here is a conceptual step-by-step example of the proposed UI and administrative message workflow for establishing a secure contact between two contacts, Alice and Bob.

-1. Alice sends a bootstrap code to Bob through a trusted out-of-band channel.
+1. Alice sends a bootstrap code to Bob as the second factor.
    The bootstrap code consists of:

    - Alice's Openpgp4 public key fingerprint ``Alice_FP``,